-Pillsbury crescent rolls are ridiculously easy to make, as you just roll and bake them, but they are also open to experimenting and creativity.
+Pillsbury crescent rolls are ridiculously easy to make, as you just roll and bake them, but they are also great for experimentation.
 So, if you want to go beyond the rolling and baking, Pillsbury crescent rolls are your perfect playdough to explore and perfect your culinary skills.
-As tasty and as perfect as Pillsbury crescent rolls are on their own, there are things you can do to improve them.
+And if you’re out of crescent roll recipe ideas, I have put all of mine in one place!
 So, how to make Pillsbury crescent rolls better?

 Adding herbs and spices, jam or cream, cutting the Pillsbury rolls in bites, pairing them with sauce, turning them into a pie, braiding them with seeds, turning them into cream buns, adding cheese, or making a sandwich braid.